sho-87/kanagawa-paper.nvim/README.md

 kanagawa-paper combines both the dragon and wave themes, with a few additions and tweaks to work better with certain plugins.

+I have also ported the colourscheme to VSCode, which you can find here: [kanagawa-paper.vscode](https://github.com/sho-87/kanagawa-paper.vscode)

 ## ⚡️ Requirements

 - [Neovim](https://github.com/neovim/neovim) >=